adaltas/ece-devops-2020-fall/modules/7-container-orchestration/labs.md

    kubectl apply -f service.yaml
    ```
    Can you access the service through your web browser?
-6. Fill out `TO COMPLETE #2` inside [`./assets/deployment.yaml`](./assets/deployment.yaml) to create 3 replicas your app.
+6. Fill out `TO COMPLETE #2` inside [`./assets/deployment.yaml`](./assets/deployment.yaml) to create 3 replicas of your app.
 7. Once you completed the file, run:
    ```
    kubectl apply -f deployment.yaml
    ```
-   Force refresh on the browser a couple times.
+   Force refresh on the browser a couple of times.
 Are you hitting different replicas?